content-left-bg.png

 Panel Members (including independent panel members)

-- ensure all candidates are treated consistently, ethically and fairly
+• ensure all applicants are treated consistently, ethically and fairly

-- assist with final recommendation for the selection report, and, if required, submit a Minority Report
+• assist with final recommendation for the selection report

 Decision maker (HR Delegate)

-- understand and apply the principles of merit and the Department of Education’s standards of practice to all recruitment and selection processes
+• understand and apply the principles underpinning recruitment and selection

-- must be satisfied the proposed appointee is the most meritorious and, where applicable the selection process complies with the Public Service Act 2008 and the Recruitment and Selection Directive (12/20)
+• must be satisfied the proposed appointee is the eligible person best suited to the position and, where applicable the selection process complies with the Public Sector Act 2022 and the Recruitment and Selection Directive (07/23)

 HR Branch